katbinaris/NanoD_RatchetH1/api.md

 This is a more or less comprehensive list of what the Nano API for the zeroone frontend encompasses.
 It was created for and modified during discussion with @runger, here for future reference.

-This API is not for the enduser but for quick communication with and configuration by the UI.
+This API is not for the enduser but for fas communication with and configuration by the UI.
 User endpoints can be built at a later point (bindings, sdk etc)..

 Types of messages: